What is Sjögren’s Syndrome?

 How the Insurance Company Assesses Your RFC

-In light of your documented symptoms, the insurance company may develop a Residual Functional Capacity (RFC) evaluation for you that states, for example, that due to persistent pain and/or fatigue you need to take frequent breaks throughout the day to rest as needed.
+In light of your documented symptoms, the insurance company may develop a Residual Functional Capacity (RFC) form for you that states, for example, that due to persistent pain and/or fatigue you need to take frequent breaks throughout the day to rest as needed.
 Because most employers would not accommodate more than one or two rest breaks at scheduled times, it would be difficult for you to obtain and maintain most jobs.

 If you suffer from documented fatigue as well as muscle pain and weakness, your RFC may include limitations on certain work-related physical (or exertional) activities.
 For example, the RFC may state that you cannot lift or carry objects that weigh more than 10-15 pounds.
 This limitation would prevent you from doing jobs that required extended physical exertion, such as factory work, warehouse work, and most janitorial positions.

 Mental illnesses such as anxiety and depression may also be associated with Sjogren’s syndrome.
 If you are seeing a therapist or psychologist for treatment of a mental illness, you should report this to the long term disability insurance company and provide it with the treatment notes from your provider.
-The adjuster assigned to your claim will use the behavioral health records to prepare a mental RFC that addresses your ability to perform the mental tasks required for different types of work activity.
+The adjuster assigned to your claim will use the behavioral health records to prepare a mental residual functional capacity form that addresses your ability to perform the mental tasks required for different types of work activity.

 For example, if you suffer from severe anxiety or depression, you may have difficulty maintaining the attention or concentration required for your work, or even exhibit difficulty showing up for work on a regular basis.
 Anxiety and depression can also interfere with your ability to interact with coworkers.
 The insurance company will consider the severity of these symptoms when determining their limiting effect on your ability to work.